 Pros: No hormones, no devices.

-Cons: Very accident prone - both for pregnancy and STDs.
-And highly dependant on the trust level between you two.
+Cons: This birth control method is very accident prone - both for pregnancy and STDs.

 9. Morning after pill